2gatherproject/decentralized-social-apps-guide/README.md

 * [Bitcoin blockchain](https://bitcoin.org/en/)
 * [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent)
 * [CACAO](https://github.com/ceramicnetwork/cacao) - Chain-agnostic Object Capabilities (OCAP), created using EIP-4361 (or similar for other blockchains), as an [IPLD](https://github.com/ipld/ipld) object.
 Can work on content addressable storage like IPFS.
+* [Circom](https://github.com/iden3/circom) - a novel domain-specific language for defining arithmetic circuits that can be used to generate zero-knowledge proof, with available compiler.
 * [Dat](https://www.datprotocol.com/) - A mutable, identity addressed file/data sharing protocol
 * [DIDComm](https://github.com/decentralized-identity/didcomm-messaging) - The purpose of DIDComm Messaging is to provide a secure, private communication methodology built atop the decentralized design of DIDs (see below).
 Intended to work over any transport.
 * [Enigma](https://enigma.co/) - Secure "secret contract" protocol extended from Ethereum.
 Founders of [Secret Network](https://scrt.network/)